 - Unsweetened tea, including black, herbal, and green teas

 - Unsweetened milk alternatives such as almond milk and coconut milk

 - Broth: Bone broth has more protein than other fluids and is a keto-friendly beverage.

 Many alcoholic beverages are too high in carbs to work with the ketogenic meal plan.

 However, some types of alcohol, such as tequila, rum, whiskey, and vodka, are lower in carbs and can be enjoyed in moderation.

 For example, tequila topped with sugar-free seltzer and lime juice is a keto-friendly drink that is a good idea for special occasions.

 What Can You NOT Eat on a Keto Diet?

-- Grains: rice, cereal, and oats.
+- Grains including pasta, rice, cereal, barley, and oats

 One Week Sample Keto Diet Menu